 Do you need help picking the ideal electric scooter for yourself or a loved one?
 Or, are you interested in getting some information about the zippy, two-wheeled machines that have taken your city by storm?
-If you're reading this, then the answer to at least one of these questions is likely yes.
-We know how confusing and, at times, frustrating product research can be; especially if all you really want to do is go scootering.
-Rest assured, the buying guidance we provide here is derived from our extensive experience testing and analyzing these products.
+If you're reading this, the answer to at least one of these questions is likely yes.
+We know how confusing and, at times, frustrating product research can be, especially if all you want to do is go scootering.
+Rest assured, our buying guidance is derived from our extensive experience testing and analyzing these products.
 More to the point, our consumer advice is laid out in a simple, step-by-step format that asks and answers all the right questions.
 Our aim here is to pass the knowledge from our extensive product reviews down to you so you don't have to learn the hard way.
 For a comprehensive, side-by-side look at top models, check out our review of electric scooters.

 Step 1: Who will ride the Electric Scooter?